Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 with appropriate test data in `test_data/`.
 These are initially written by Claude Code, then modified and expanded by me.

+There's a Github CI integration to run these tests on `push` in the `.github/` folder.

 # *IMPORTANT*

 - The BLAST results need the taxonomy ID.
 Make sure that the taxonomy ID is included in the BLAST output and not just N/A.